smartninja/smartninja-nosql/README.md

 ## How the right database is determined

-Tifimo automatically determines which database to use.
+SmartNinja ODM automatically determines which database to use.
 If the environment has the `GAE_APPLICATION` variable, then the selected database is **Firestore**.
-If Tifimo finds a `APPSETTING_WEBSITE_SITE_NAME` it assumes the environment is **Azure**, so the selected database is **Cosmos DB**.
+If SmartNinja ODM finds a `APPSETTING_WEBSITE_SITE_NAME` it assumes the environment is
+**Azure**, so the selected database is **Cosmos DB**.
 But if **none** of these two environment variables is found, the selected database is **TinyDB**.